White Conduit Club: History

 It is not known for certain when the WCC was founded but it seems to have been after 1780 and certainly by 1785.
 According to Pelham Warner, it was formed in 1782 as an offshoot from a West End club called the Je-ne-sais-quoi, some of whose members frequented the White Conduit House in Islington and played matches on the neighbouring White Conduit Fields.
 Arthur Haygarth commented in Scores and Biographies about a 1786 match that "there are only a few recorded matches of the White Conduit Club.
 The Marylebone Club was formed in 1787 from its members.
 The date of the formation of the White Conduit could not be found."

 Although the club was formed as a gentlemen's club―its rules included one which said the "none but gentlemen ever to play"―professional players were hired to play in matches.
-The famous batsman Billy Beldham was hired while still a young professional in 1785 and in later life told James Pycroft, author of The Cricket Field (1851), that his farming employer concluded a deal with George Finch, 9th Earl of Winchilsea to allow Beldham time off his agricultural duties to go to the "new cricket ground" at White Conduit Fields and play for Hampshire against All-England.
+The famous batsman Billy Beldham was hired while still a young professional in 1785 and in later life told James Pycroft, author of The Cricket Field (1851), that his farming employer concluded a deal with George Finch, 9th Earl of Winchilsea to allow Beldham time off his agricultural duties to go to the cricket ground at White Conduit Fields and play for Hampshire against All-England.

 The White Conduit Club disappeared in the aftermath of MCC's founding, with the core of MCC being formed from WCC's members.
 White Conduit Fields also disappeared as London expanded and absorbed the village of Islington.